tmcnutt22/361-ms/README.md

 # 361-ms

-## Exercise Calculator for Microservices Project
+## Exercise Calorie Calculator for Microservices Project

 This Java / Spring micro service server takes a get request from the client and returns a calculated value if the exercise was found or -1 in the event the exercise was not found.